Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

 ## Create a stored procedure to automatically mark tables

-When you have a procedure that will run all stored procedures for table marking, you must create a procedure that will mark all tables with the same transaction marker.
-You will use this marker to restore all databases to the same point.
+After you have a procedure that will run all stored procedures for table marking, you can create a procedure that will mark all tables with the same transaction marker.
+You'll use this marker to restore all databases to the same point.

 1. In **SQL Server Management Studio**, open a query window, and make sure that **SQLCMD Mode** is turned on.

-2. On the **SQL Editor** toolbar, open the **Available Databases** list, and then choose **TFS\_Configuration**.
+2. On the **SQL Editor** toolbar, open the **Available Databases** list, and then select **TFS\_Configuration**.

 3. In the query window, enter the following script to mark the tables with 'TFSMark':